athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Feats/Conductor's Redirection.md

 * * *

 You conduct the damage through your body, taking damage as normal (if applicable) and redirecting it at one target within 10 feet that you can see.
-The creature must make a Fortitude save using your class DC or spell DC, whichever is higher.
-On a failure, they take the electrical damage; on a success, they take half damage.
+That target takes an equal amount of damage with a Fortitude check save against the higher of your class DC or spell DC.
+The damage they take is based on the triggering damage, not modified by your degree of success, resistances, and so forth.

 *Source: Pathfinder Rage of Elements*
 *OGL*